Island Sky current position

 History - construction and ownership

-The vessel's draft is only 13 ft (4 m) allowing access to remote islands and unique coastal destinations.
+The ship's draft is only 13 ft (4 m) allowing access to remote islands and unique coastal destinations.
 The ship is powered by two B&W MAN marine diesel engines (total power output 4750 HP).
 The hull is ice class 1D.
 The ship has all 4 lifeboats, which are fully enclosed.
 Ship-to-shore communications are via Inmarsat Capsat Fleet 77 (satellite phone and Internet).

-With a maximum of just over 100 guests and only one sitting, the cuisine onboard Island Sky is of consistently superior quality.
+With a maximum of just over 100 guests and only one sitting, the cuisine onboard is of consistently superior quality.
 Where possible, the chefs obtain local produce or buy the catch of the day from passing fishing boats.
 Pre-dinner canapes and afternoon tea take place every day in either the lounge or out on the Lido Deck.

 The ship's beautifully designed public spaces include a large Lounge (with a grand piano), stylish bar (served by a professional bartender), sun deck (with plenty of observation space), enclosed panoramic viewing deck, Polar Library, Lecture Theatre, spa pool, small gym.